dudemanppl/CCBCSKUWidget/README.md

 Browser extension made for use on the Competitive Cyclist and Backcountry websites to be able to quickly copy item SKUs to the clipboard.

+Only tested with Chrome so far, so good luck.
+I'll publish it when its more polished.
+Email me at tliao@backcountry.com if you have any concerns.

+## Installation

+1. Download the ZIP file **[here](https://github.com/dudemanppl/CCBCSKUWidget/raw/master/CCBCSKUWidget.zip "link to file")**.
+2. Unzip the file.
+3. Go to [chrome://extensions/](chrome://extensions/) and check the box for **Developer mode** in the top right.
+4. Click the **load unpacked extension** button and select the folder where you unzipped the file.

 ## License

 The MIT License (MIT)